laher/servicetray/README.md

 ### Starting servicetray at startup

-For Ubuntu Linux, I did the following:
+For Ubuntu Linux:

  * Presss the `<Super>` key and launch `Startup Applications`
- * My looked like this: `servicetray -config /home/am/.config/servicetray/vpns.yml`
+ * The 'command' looks like this: `servicetray -config /home/am/.config/servicetray/vpns.yml`
- * Note that the PATH variable is going to be minimal.
-Either move your servicetray binary to `/usr/local/bin`, or specify the full path.
+ * Note - if you installed from source, be aware that the PATH variable used here might not include your `$GOPATH/bin`.
+Either move your servicetray binary somewhere like `/usr/local/bin`, or specify the full path.

 # TODO

- * Set up goreleaser for other platforms.
+ * Set up github actions for other platforms.
  * Maybe include some icons.
  * Maybe add some more utilities:
    * add 'recipes'